-- > Visit me during office hours.
-If those hours don't work for you, make an appointment. - > Check our Moodle website for current assignments and calendars. - ➢ Email or phone me - Visit the Writing Center in the Learning Center.
-Here is their website: www.linnbenton.edu/go/learning-center/writing-help - Take advantage of computer labs available in the Forum, the Learning Center, and the library. - Use the LBCC's online writing lab (OWL) to submit writing online for feedback.
+- ➤ Visit me during office hours.
+If those hours don't work for you, make an appointment.
+Check our Moodle website for current assignments and calendars - Email or phone me - ➤ Visit the Writing Center in the Learning Center.
+The Writing Center is open M-F from 9:00-4:30.
+Here is their website: www.linnbenton.edu/go/learning-center/writing-help - > Take advantage of computer labs available in the Learning Center and the library. - ➤ Use the LBCC's online writing lab (OWL) to submit writing online for feedback.
 You will find a link for the Writing Center on my LBCC instructor webpage.